vbalasu/library-fetch-article/README.md

 2. Set the environment variable SEARCH_STRING

 The program will log into the website, run the search, and export the first search result as a PDF file stored in a unique subfolder within the /tmp directory

+This was tested successfully on Mac and Raspberry Pi